The two-loop eight-point amplitude in ABJM theory: The one-loop eight-point integrand and amplitude

 which reproduces the soft limit again using eq.(\ref{TreeRel}).

-For completeness we give the integrated result.
-Since the tensor box integrals can be written as a total derivative, it vanishes and one only needs to retain the massive triangles.
-Defining the sign function~\cite{Brandhuber:2012un}:
+For completeness, we give the integrated result.
+Since the tensor box integrals can be written as a total derivative, it vanishes, and one only needs to retain the massive triangles.
+The massive scale one-loop triangle integral is